causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.API.md

   dataset
 - Parse the list of required facets and retrieve their allowed values from the metadata
-- Provide one value per required facet to construct a syntactically valid query URL (see **Overview** for facet details)
+- Provide one value per required facet to construct a syntactically query URL (see `Overview` for facet details)

 The EIA API does not provide availability flags for facet combinations.
 This
 means: